Adebayo-Adesegun/Adebayo-Adesegun/README.md

 🚀 I'm excited to have you look me up!

-🧑🏾‍🦱 I am Adesegun Adebayo Daniel, a Full Stack Engineer and I curently work with Venture Garden Group as a Senior Software Engineer.
+🧑🏾‍🦱 I am Adesegun Adebayo Daniel, a Software Engineer and I curently work with Venture Garden Group as a Senior Software Engineer.

 😄 He/Him